-- No current need; no need for action or intervention.
-No evidence of problems with depression. - Identified need requires monitoring, watchful waiting, or preventive activities.
+- No evidence of any needs; no need for action.
+No evidence of problems with depression. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion or disagreement.

 History or suspicion of depression or evidence of depression associated with a recent negative life event with minimal impact on life domain functioning.
 Brief duration of depression, irritability, or impairment of peer, family, or academic functioning that does not lead to pervasive avoidance behavior.

-- Action or intervention is required to ensure that the identified need is addressed; need is interfering with functioning.
-Clear evidence of depression associated with either depressed mood or significant irritability. - Problems are dangerous or disabling; requires immediate and/or intensive action.
+- Action is required to ensure that the identified need is addressed; need is interfering with functionina. - Clear evidence of depression associated with either depressed mood or significant irritability.
+Depression has interfered significantly in child/youth's ability to function in at least one life domain - Need is dangerous or disabling; requires immediate and/or intensive action.